Guidelines and policies

-A supportive line manager can make all the difference in the current circumstances.
+A supportive line manager can make all the difference.
 There are a few things line managers should consider to help staff working at home.

 - Remote working makes it harder to notice if someone is not their usual self, so try to arrange a regular one-to-one check-in with all staff to ask how they are doing generally – be prepared to listen openly and non-judgementally.

 - Encourage staff to work flexibly as suits their current circumstances whenever possible – focus on the outputs (i.e. doing the work) rather than the process (i.e. when/where we do it).

 - Note achievements, however small – many people are feeling overwhelmed by problems and unfinished tasks, and it is important not to focus entirely on these in the time-limited contact that we have.

 - Consider asking more frequently whether everyone is clear about what has been agreed, to avoid any miscommunication in the absence of face-to-face contact.